ldzzz/kacky-gameserver-backend/api/player/README.md

 ### `player.finish`

 The route is called by gameserver controller whenever a player finishes a map.
-The backend will process and update relevant finish data and increment the finish counter of the player.
+The backend will process and update relevant finish data and increment the finish counter of the player, as well as determine finish type, rank, and score and rank differences.
-The gameserver controller shall report status accordingly upon response reception (new finish, pb, non-pb).
+At the moment the backend will categorize the finish into 3 different finish types:

+- `NewFinish` - The player finished the map for the first time, (`finishRankDifference`, `finishScoreDifference`) shall be ignored
+- `PersonalBest` - The player improved their map time, (`finishRankDifference`, `finishScoreDifference`) contain
+- `Finish` - The player finished again without improving their score, (`finishRankDifference`, `finishScoreDifference`) shall be ignored

+The gameserver controller can find all relevant finish metadata like type, rank, and (rank, score) differences in `finishInfo` field.

 <u>**Request**:</u>